fiboa/specification/geojson/README.md

 ## FeatureCollection

-A FeatureCollection may have a top-level property named `fiboa`.
+A FeatureCollection may have a top-level property named `fiboa` to contain all collection-level data.
-If present, it contains all properties that are common across the features.
+If present, it contains all properties that are common across the features and the features shall not contain those properties.
-In validation they must be copied to the `properties` in each Feature.
+Validation must ensure that the collection-level properties are taken into account.
 All features in a FeatureCollection must be fiboa-compliant.

+The following properties can't be collection-level properties:

+- `id`
+- `geometry`
+- `bbox`

 ## Feature